 About the Author

-Kristin Lowe is a former international school teacher who now works as an organisational psychologist, strengths-based leadership coach, and positive parenting educator.
+Kristin Lowe is a former international school teacher who now works as an organizational psychologist and positive psychology coach.

 You can read more about Kristin’s background and qualifications here.